Frequently Asked Questions about LED Technology and Fixtures

-13. Will the light levels decrease over the life of the bulb?
+12. Will the light levels decrease over the life of the bulb?

 Yes.
 They will fade as the bulb gets near the end of its normal operating life.
 But it is very gradual and hardly noticeable.
 This is called Lumen Degradation and is denoted on the website as L70.
 L70 is the amount of time the light takes to get to 70% of the initial lumen output.

-Typically, you remove the fluorescent ballast and fluorescent tubes and rewire the fixture.
 Our internal driver LED Tubes use AC current, and then converts the power to DC within the internal LED driver to light the LED's.
 There are some tubes that can be driven from the fluorescent ballast, but we do not supply those tubes as we see fluorescent ballasts as a maintenance item.
 Ballasts consume about 4+ watts per fluorescent tube installed, so leaving the ballast in place reduces the energy savings as well.

 We also can supply externally driven LED tubes.
 With these tubes, the driver is externally housed outside the tube, and is usually installed where the fluorescent ballast was located.
 External drivers act the same way as internal drivers; they accept AC power, convert it to DC which is supplied to the LEDs in the tube.